RSpencerFink/freecast/README.md

 # Freecast

-Freecast is a modern podcast discovery and analysis platform that allows users to search, explore, and extract insights from podcast content.
+Freecast is a prototype modern podcast discovery and analysis platform that allows users to search, explore, and extract insights from podcast content.

 ## Features